Divine Lotus Flower and its Splendid Healing Power

 Eastern poets, philosophers, sages, saints, masters, intellects, gurus, and historians have compared the lotus flower to the gods and other heavenly beings’ holy feet.

-Egyptian Mithology and the Holy Lotus
+Egyptian Mythology and the Holy Lotus

 Lotus’ Importance and Interpretation in Christianity